subsevenx/jekyll-subseven.io/README.md

 ## Quirks

 This site is built around my workflows: PHP, Apache, Millennial irony, and CDNs.
-I'm still actively developing the site and things will change as I continue to learn.
+I'm still actively developing the site and things will change as I continue to learn and implement new things.
+If you plan on using, please note that there's a lot of cleanup needed.
+Namely: analytics code, images, recaptcha, etc.

 ## Features
 * Easily extensible sidebar that features latest posts, tags, and categories.
 Can be dis/enabled via front matter.
 Supports conditional checks if no blog posts/tags/categories exist.